diddepavankumar/AICTE_Internship/README.md

 # House price predicting system using data analysis
-### whitehouse - Housing Price Prediction Rapid Prototype
+### Whitehouse - Housing Price Prediction Rapid Prototype

 Whitehouse is a rapid prototyping project that aims to generate housing appraisals to determine values of properties in the New York Tri-state Area.